 EPSRC fellowships do not have specific deadlines, however they provide advised submission dates in order for applications to meet upcoming panels.
 These occur 2-3 times per year depending on the review panel area.
-The next Physical Sciences batching date is "end September" 2021.
-We would advise submission by mid-September 2021 to safely meet that deadline and provide an example timeline below.
+The next Physical Sciences batching date is "late September" 2022.
+We would advise submission by mid-September 2022 to safely meet that deadline and provide a timeline below.

-5th July - applicants to notify Research Facilitators of intent to submit, and confirm which type of fellowship you wish to apply for.
-Send us your CV in EPSRC format, your publication list, and a 1 page summary of your proposed research.
-Please confirm your EPSRC priority area if applying for a postdoctoral fellowship.
-We will also require the name of your academic sponsor in Oxford Physics, and the name of a second internal academic reader of your proposal.
+- By 4th July 2022 - Internal EOI Deadline.
+Applicants to notify Research Facilitators of intent to submit, and confirm which type of fellowship you wish to apply for.
+Send us (on email@example.com) your EOI consisting of CV, your publication list, and a 1 page summary of your proposed research.
+Please confirm your EPSRC priority area if applying for a postdoctoral fellowship (currently open in 'energy', 'mathematical sciences' and 'synthetic biology').
+Please cc in your Oxford Physics sponsor and let us know the name of your second reader for the proposal (a second internal academic).

-4 August - applicants to send first draft of your Case for Support (and Researcher Resume for Open Fellowships) to Research Facilitators and your academic contact.
+- 4th August 2022 - applicants to send first draft of your Case for Support and Narrative CV to Research Facilitators and your academic contacts.

-10th September - finished applications to be submitted to Research Services.
+- 12th September 2022 - finished applications to be submitted on JeS for Research Services approval.

 Guidance and useful info